 Function, Function, Function

 Last but certainly not least, your log home must be functional.
 If you enjoy the outdoors, your home must have storage for your gear and probably a mudroom for changing.
+Consider the challenges of an open floor plan.
 If you like to entertain, you may want commercial-sized appliances in the kitchen and a large dining area.
 How you use your home should be your primary consideration during the design process, but you should also think about:

 - Growth and change